-It was dark in the early hours of the morning and he reached the begining of a more urban area, following the lights of the city in front of him.
-Descending towards what he descibed as the “small city”, he encountered a person that was jogging.
+It was dark in the early hours of the morning and he reached the beginning of a more urban area, following the lights of the city in front of him.
+Descending towards what he described as the “small city”, he encountered a person that was jogging.
 He stopped next to a bus stop, which is likely to have been Bagnoli (“terminal bus station”- https://goo.gl/maps/g8s1VDxatxWAfP4J9) with the intention of taking the bus and reaching Trieste.

 From the bus stop where he had been caught, the police car left towards an unknown direction and after nearly half an hour stopped.
-The officers then exited the vehicle for a period and then returned and started the engine again.
-After around 2 hours of driving (which included several more stops), the vehicle arrived and stopped at the border with Slovenia.
+The officers then exited the vehicle for a period of time and then returned and started the engine again.
+After around 2 hours of driving (which included several more stops), the vehicle reportedly arrived and stopped at the border with Slovenia.

 The respondent expressed the intention to remain in Slovenia and claim asylum, even though he shared that he was also aware what was happening to him (having been chain pushed back on other occasions).
 Referring to this he stated: